azurecitadel/azurecitadel/content/terraform/azapi/01-rest-api.md

 ## Summary

-You have worked through an example of how to find the REST API documentation and form the URI and request body for a resource create or update.
+You have worked through a simple example of how to find the REST API documentation and form the URI and request body for a resource create or update.

+You are ready to use AzAPI.